-Telehealth projects may seem an expensive addition to overall digital platforms in healthcare, because there are a lot of restrictions and regulations that imply costly custom development.
+Telehealth projects may seem an expensive addition to overall digital platforms in healthcare, because there are a lot of restrictions and regulations that imply costly custom healthcare app development.
 Although it’s partially true, in some cases we can embrace integration with 3rd party services to implement central functionality like video conferencing.
 In this article, we’ll discuss our own experience with integrating and testing Zoom for telemedicine purposes.
 All the information is based on our experience building a Zoom-based telehealth platform called Groupwell.

-Telemedicine Software Basics
+Telemedicine App Development Basics

 If you are already familiar with traditional components of telehealth applications, you can skip this part.